Beach Bum

 My Orthodontist told me it would take up to one year to achieve these goals so I figured: ‘I’m not getting any younger’ and ‘Now is as good a time as any…’ (smile).

-Me, sporting my clear braces…
+Me sporting my light and clear braces

 Here are some helpful tips if you are an Adult considering braces: